MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdiclassnamefromguidexw.md

 ### -param MachineName [in, optional]

 A pointer to a NULL-terminated string that contains the name of a remote system on which the class is installed.
 This parameter is optional and can be <b>NULL</b>.
 If <i>MachineName</i> is <b>NULL</b>, the local system name is used.

+> [!CAUTION]
+> Using this function to access remote machines is not supported beginning with Windows 8 and Windows Server 2012, as this functionality has been removed.

 ### -param Reserved